Oakland, California

 City council members and police commissioners express concern about lack of consultation

-The Anti Police-Terror Project (APTP), a Black-led, multi-racial organization based in Oakland, has been among the most vocal critics of the encryption decision.
-Founded in response to police violence in Oakland and across the nation, APTP views radio encryption as part of a broader pattern of reducing transparency and accountability.
+The Anti Police-Terror Project (APTP), a Black-led, multiracial organization based in Oakland, has been one of the most vocal critics of the encryption decision.
+The group argues radio encryption is part of a sustained pattern of OPD resisting transparency mechanisms despite decades of federal oversight.

 Pattern of Opacity